Taeil-Nam/RayTracing/README.md

   - Ex) ./miniRT maps/box_bonus.rt

 ## Advanced feature
-- If you create program using "make bonus", you can use addvanced feature as following:
+- If you create program using "make bonus", you can use advanced feature as following:
   - Multi-Threading : Program created including Multi-Threading feature.
 Therefore program optimize the loading process.
-  - Change Rendering Mode : If you want to change rendering mode, you can modify code "minirt->illumination = PHONG;" to "minirt->illumination = PATH;" in "bonus/src/main_bonus.c".
+  - Change Rendering Mode : If you want to change rendering mode to Path Tracing, you can modify code "minirt->illumination = PHONG;" to "minirt->illumination = PATH;" in "bonus/src/main_bonus.c".

+## Feature
+- miniLibX(graphics library).
+- Ray Tracing.
+- Phong Reflection.
+- Path Tracing.
+- Rendering object(sphere, plane, cylinder, cone).
+- Camera.
+- Multi-spot light.
+- Checkerborad texture.
+- Bump map(Normal map) texture.

 ## Limitation
 - In "PATH" rendering mode, program uses Path Tracing and it takes a more time to rendering.